Your cart is currently empty!

 ARTICLE II: PURPOSE

 Other objectives include creating a locally and nationally recognized premier running club.
-The Club shall create an inclusive community for dedicated runners whom train, compete, and cultivate long-lasting relationships.
+The Club shall create an inclusive community for dedicated runners who train, compete, and cultivate long-lasting relationships.

 ARTICLE III: AFFILIATION